stelzinga/MF/Management_Framework.md

 A Process has Risk associated to it, by definition, see above.
 The assessment of that Risk for a given Process is key in Risk Management.
 Sometimes specific Processes are designed to verify another Process has yielded a specific Output as per expectations.
 Such a Process is referred to as a Control or a Check.
 By definition, even Controls have Risk embedded in them.

+### Efficiency Requirement Definition
 Optimising Processes such that they yield highest Revenue at lowest Cost and with as little as Risk possible, is key in Management.

-Any Process or change in Process should directly or indirectly:
+Any Process or change in Process (and thus Goal, Objective as will be clarified later) should directly or indirectly improve the Venture by:
-- Increase Revenue and/or
+- Increasing Revenue and/or
-- Reduce Risk and/or
+- Reducing Risk and/or
-- Reduce Cost and/or
+- Reducing Cost and/or
-- Improve Reputation and/or
+- Improving Reputation and/or
-- Report to Stakeholders or improve an aspect for one or more Stakeholders not part of the above
+- Reporting to or improving an aspect for one or more Stakeholders.

 If a Process or change in Process does not achieve the above directly or indirectly then it is likely it should not be performed at all.
-The assessment is easy for Processes that directly have an influence as per above.
+The assessment of such improvements is easy for Processes that directly have an influence as per above.
 It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desired Output is complex.
 For example, more motivated Staff could lead to increased Revenue, but that link is difficult to establish.
 The truth is that, particularly in large organisations, the majority of Processes are indirect.
 This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.

 ### Work Definition
 The term Work is a catch-all generic term for any Processes expected to be, or actually being performed by a Staff or Supplier as in "the Work performed by John Doe".